Fabric Initialization and Switch Discovery

 Important Notes

-To work around this issue, either:
+To work around this issue, perform one of these actions:

 • Use IP SLA or BFD for track reachability to the next hop of the static route